 Regulatory Risks of Private Investment Companies.
 The regulatory environment for Private Investment Companies (and for registered investment companies investing in Private Investment Companies) is complex and evolving.
-Changes in the regulation or taxation of private funds are impossible to predict and may adversely affect the value of the Private Equity Investments, the ability of the Fund to execute its investment strategy, and the ability of the Fund to offer its interests to investors who do not qualify as "accredited investors" as defined under Regulation D under the Securities Act.
+Changes in the regulation or taxation of private funds are impossible to predict and may adversely affect the value of the Private Equity Investments, the ability of the Fund to execute its investment strategy, and the ability of the Fund to offer its interests to investors who do not qualify as "accredited investors" as defined under Regulation D promulgated under the Securities Act of 1933, as amended (the "Securities Act").
 There is no guarantee that the SEC will not require the Fund's Shareholders to meet certain eligibility criteria in the future.
 Under such circumstances, any Shareholders of the Fund who are not "accredited investors" may be subject to mandatory repurchase of all of their Shares in the Fund.